University of Tennessee Knoxville

 February 1st.
 Selected applicants are interviewed in April.
 You will know if you were accepted within 4 to 6 weeks of your interview.
 Please note that early application is encouraged.

-Entire Program Cost of CRNA School at University of Tennessee Knoxville.
+Entire Program Cost of CRNA School at the University of Tennessee Knoxville.

 This calculation is for the 2016 school year.
 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is 5% to 15% higher than what is shown here.

-*Fees and expenses does not cover personal health care which is a requirement.
+*Fees and expenses do not cover personal health care which is a requirement.

 15. Approximately 30-45 fully qualified applicants are interviewed each year.